cdisc-org/DataExchange-ODM-LinkML/README.md

 * `xs:simpleType` is a primitive type or simple slot type

 * `xs:attributeGroup` contain slots, referenced by a class at attributeGroup level.
-It lists someObjectDefinition with someObjectExtension to group them, bringing in any implementer-specific extensions to the model.
-Extensions could be ignored, as they are empty in the 'standard' schema (until there is demand from implementers who also use .xsd files)
+It lists someObjectDefinition with someObjectExtension to group them, bringing in any implementer-specific extensions to the model

 Each `xs:attributeGroup` member looks like this i.e. the same slot can have a different label annotated from the point of view of its context